ARCHER2-HPC/archer2-docs/quick-start/quickstart-developers.rst

 As an example, after logging in you may wish to use GCC as your compiler suite.
 Running ``module swap PrgEnv-cray PrgEnv-gnu`` will unload the Cray environment and replace it with the GNU environment.
-It will also unload the ``cce`` module and load the default version of the ``gcc`` module.
-If you need to use a different version, for example 5.3.0, you would follow up with ``module swap gcc gcc/5.3.0``.
-At this point you may invoke the compiler wrappers and they will correctly use Cray's libraries and tools in conjunction with GCC.
+It will also unload the ``cce`` module and load the default version of the ``gcc`` module; at the time of writing, this is GCC 9.3.0.
+If you need to use a different version of GCC, for example 8.1.0, you would follow up with ``module swap gcc gcc/8.1.0``.
+At this point you may invoke the compiler wrappers and they will correctly use Cray's libraries and tools in conjunction with GCC 8.1.0.

 When choosing the programming environment, a big factor will likely be which compilers you have previously used for your code's development.
 The Cray Fortran